Skill Sheet: What You Will Learn Here

-- Some important investment strategies
+- Some important investing strategies

-- How to use these strategies
+- How to use these investing strategies

 - Meet some popular value investors

 Continuing from the previous chapter, let us look at some more investment strategies.